Carrier Residential Sales Crater 38% in Q4 as Data-Center Orders Surge 400%

 The residential slump isn't unique to Carrier.
 Distributors across the country have been managing bloated R-410A inventory since mid-2025, and most won't take new stock positions until they're confident about the A2L rollout.
 When distributors freeze buying, OEM revenue freezes with them, even if end-user demand is steady.

-Gitlin called the destocking "largely a Q4 event" and said he expects residential shipments to stabilize in the first half of 2026.
+The residential pain isn't behind Carrier yet.
+For 2026, the company assumes another roughly 30% decline in industry units on a two-year stack, with the first quarter guided down sharply before shipments are expected to firm up later in the year.
 That's a forecast, not a guarantee.
 Contractors we've talked to in California and Texas say distributor lead times on 14.3-SEER2 R-454B systems are still bouncing between one week and four weeks depending on the model.

 Commercial is a different animal.
 The data-center build-out is pulling every large chiller and packaged rooftop manufacturer into a multi-year order book.
-Carrier's 4x jump in data-center cooling orders tracks with what Trane and Daikin reported in their own Q4 calls.
-Hyperscalers aren't canceling projects.
+Carrier's roughly 400% jump in North American data-center orders is one of the sharpest swings the company has reported, and hyperscalers aren't canceling projects.

 What It Means for the Trade